Electrobello1/LangGraph-Multi-Agent-Intelligence-Orchestration-System/README.md

 - Extracts meaningful metadata
 - Evaluates documentation quality
 - Generates improvement feedback
+- Allows user to interact with the system using the gpt-oss-120b cloud

 The system is built using a **multi-agent architecture** orchestrated with LangGraph.
 ---